nephelaiio/cookiecutter-ansible-role/{{cookiecutter.project_name}}/README.md

 ```
 molecule test
 ```
-Please review the [documentation](http://docs.ansible.com/ansible/galaxy.html#setup-travis-integrations) in case you wish to add continuous integration for the role using [Travis CI](https://travis-ci.org)
+Please review the [documentation](http://docs.ansible.com/ansible/galaxy.html#setup-travis-integrations) in order to add continuous integration for the role using [Travis CI](https://travis-ci.org).
+Role configuration is provided in the [Travis-CI configuration file](/travis.yml)

 License
 -------